Config

 Headers

-Provide an additional default headers to fetch, a shorthand of options.fetch.headers.
+Provide additional default headers to fetch; this is a shorthand for options.fetch.headers.

 treaty<App>('localhost:3000', {